Turbomachinery CFD Validation with HELYX: NASA Rotor 67

 Single blade passage model used in NASA Rotor 67 CFD simulation.

-Mesh Strategy and Boundary Conditions for NASA Rotor 67 CFD
+Meshing Strategy and Boundary Conditions

 The boundary conditions were set to mirror the experimental setup: